Legal recognition of sign languages: European Union

+France

+French Sign Language has been recognised since 2005 under Act No. 2005-102.

 Finland

 Finnish Sign Language was recognised in the constitution in August 1995:

+Germany

+German Sign Language was officially recognised in April 2002, from the perspective of it being a language of a disability group, but not from the perspective of it being a language of a cultural minority.

+Berlin

+Berlin has recognised German Sign Language in its equality legislation since 1999.

+Greece

+Greek Sign Language was recognised as an official language in 2000 and gained equal status with Modern Greek in 2017.

 Iceland

 Icelandic Sign Language was recognised by law in education in 2004:

+In June 2011, Icelandic Sign Language was officially recognized as a first language.
+In No. 61/2011 under Article 3 it states that "Icelandic sign language is the first language of those who have to rely on it for expression and communication, and of their children.
+The government authorities shall nurture and support it.
+All those who need to use sign language shall have the opportunity to learn and use Icelandic sign language as soon as their language acquisition process begins, or from the time when deafness, hearing impairment or deaf-blindness is diagnosed.
+Their immediate family members shall have the same right."

 Indian subcontinent

 Although Indo-Pakistani Sign Language (IPSL) is officially unrecognised, it is used in India, Bangladesh, and Pakistan.

 Ireland

-The Recognition of Irish Sign Language for the Deaf Community Bill 2016 passed the Irish Parliament on 14 December 2017, and was signed into law by President Michael D. Higgins on 24 December of that year.
+The Irish Parliament passed the Irish Sign Language Act 2017 passed on 14 December 2017, and was signed into law by President Michael D. Higgins on 24 December of that year, giving Irish Sign Language legal recognition.
 Before 2017, there was no automatic right for deaf people to have an ISL interpreter except for criminal-court proceedings.
 ISL recognition provides more legal rights and better access to public services, including education, healthcare, media and banking.

 Italy

 Italian Sign Language (Lingua dei Segni Italiana, LIS) was recognised on 19 May 2021.
 Although opponents of LIS recognition say that it is not a language because it lacks grammar, its grammar has been studied.